carlosperate/awesome-pyproject/README.md

 ## Packaging

+- [pip](https://pip.pypa.io/en/stable/reference/pip/#pep-517-and-518-support) - The package installer for Python.
+You can use pip to install packages from the Python Package Index and other indexes.
 - [Poetry](https://python-poetry.org/docs/pyproject/) - A tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.